henriquerijo/EasyBuy/README.md

 # EasyBuy
-Development project for a clothing store
+Development project for a store